GRAINS-Wheat hits 14-year highs as Russia-Ukraine conflict curbs supply

 Already, Hungary has banned all grain exports with immediate effect because of the price increases.

-Major wheat importer Algeria on Sunday issued an international tender to buy milling wheat.
+Big importer Algeria on Sunday issued a tender to buy wheat.
+Wheat purchase tenders were also issued on Monday by Taiwan and Tunisia.

 Ukraine decries 'immoral' stunt after Moscow says it will let civilians flee